hemanth506/discus-lib/README.md

 ## Output

-The comments structure which is captured in the `setDiscussion` state function will be as an array[] of object and the sample object is shown as below.
+The comments schema which is captured in the `setDiscussion` state function will be as an array[] of object that is shown as below.

 ```
-[
+CommentType = [
   {
     id: string;
     userName: string;